Angolan anti-government rappers attacked

 On Wednesday, the authorities announced that Angola's second parliamentary election since the end of the 27-year civil war in 2002 will take place on 31 August.

-Under a recently adopted constitution, presidential elections have been abolished and the leader of the winning party automatically becomes president.'Not fearful'
+Under a recently adopted constitution, presidential elections have been abolished and the leader of the winning party automatically becomes president.

 Mr Mixinge said the musicians, who were meeting in the house of popular rap artist Carbono Casimiro, were attacked as they did not agree with government policies.